Appalachian music: Coal mining and protest music

-In 1990 they started to use a new type of mining called Mountain Top Removal (MTR).
-That upset a lot of people who lived in Appalachia due to the belief that mountains were holy spaces and that they were a gift from God.
-Some people showed these feelings through the music.
-Some example are Todd Burge's "What Would Moses Climb", Donna Price and Greg Treadway's "The Mountains of Home", Jean Ritchie’s "Now Is the Cool of the Day", Shirley Stewart Burns's "Leave Those Mountains Down", and Rising Appalachia's "Scale Down."
+In the 1990s companies working in the area started to use a new type of mining called Mountain Top Removal (MTR).
+Biblical associations of mountains as holy spaces informed feelings of upset at the desecration of Appalachian locals own nature and home.
+Many artists took to music as a way to express these feelings.
+Some example are Todd Burge's "What Would Moses Climb", Donna Price and Greg Treadway's "The Mountains of Home", Jean Ritchie's "Now Is the Cool of the Day", Shirley Stewart Burns's "Leave Those Mountains Down", and Rising Appalachia's "Scale Down".
 Many of the songs featured a cappella and string-band sounds to give them a traditional feel.

 Influence

 Country music

-The Bristol sessions of 1927 have been called the "Big Bang of Country Music," as some music historians have considered them the beginning of the modern country music genre.
+The Bristol sessions of 1927 have been called the "Big Bang of Country Music", as some music historians have considered them the beginning of the modern country music genre.
 The popularity of such musicians as the Carter Family, who first recorded at the sessions, proved to industry executives that there was a market for "mountain" or "hillbilly" music.
 Other influential 1920s-era location recording sessions in Appalachia were the Johnson City sessions and the Knoxville sessions.
 Early recorded country music (i.e., late 1920s and early 1930s) typically consisted of fiddle and banjo players and a predominant string band format, reflecting its Appalachian roots.
 Due in large part to the success of the Grand Ole Opry, the center of country music had shifted to Nashville by 1940.
-In subsequent decades, as the country music industry tried to move into the mainstream, musicians and industry executives sought to deemphasize the genre's Appalachian connections, most notably by dropping the term "hillbilly music" in favor of "country."
+In subsequent decades, as the country music industry tried to move into the mainstream, musicians and industry executives sought to deemphasize the genre's Appalachian connections, most notably by dropping the term "hillbilly music" in favor of "country".
 In the late 1980s, artists such as Dolly Parton, Ricky Skaggs, and Dwight Yoakam helped to bring traditional Appalachian influences back to country music.